huri000/SwiftEntryKit/README.md

 ### Entry Attributes

 *EKAttributes* is the entry's descriptor.
-Each time an entry is displayed, an EKAttributes struct is necessary to describe the entry's presentation, position inside the screen, the display duration, it's frame constraints (if needed), it's styling (corners, border and shadow), the user interaction events, the animations (in / out) and more.
+Each time an entry is displayed, an EKAttributes struct is necessary to describe the entry's presentation, position inside the screen, the display duration, its frame constraints (if needed), its styling (corners, border and shadow), the user interaction events, the animations (in / out) and more.

 Create a mutable EKAttributes structure likewise:
 ```Swift